 Old Courtallam is at a distance of 7 km from the main town.
 A scenic road takes one to this secluded falls.
 The flow is less compared to Main Falls or Five Falls, but unless the flow is down to trickles, bathing is still enjoyable.
 Old Courtallam is also less crowded compared to other falls.

-The hill in Old Courtallam is barren and devoid of greenery, but there is a rustic charm to this place making it unique.
+The hill in Old Courtallam is barren and devoid of greenery, but there is a rustic charm to this place.

 6. Shenbaga Devi Falls

 A trek above the Main Falls takes one to Shenbaga Devi Falls and Honey Falls.
 Shenbaga Devi is the first waterfall to greet you during the trek.
 It is safe for bathing when the flow is moderate.
 One can take a bath in sections of the stream on the way up.

 The trek is strenuous and one needs to carry enough water and food.
 The elderly and people with health issues should not venture beyond Shenbaga Devi Falls.